serverless/serverless-open-runtime/README.md

-# The Serverless NodeJS Runtime for AWS Lambda
+# The Serverless Open Runtime for AWS Lambda (Proof of Concept)

 This uses AWS's Runtime API for Lambda to implement a more universal runtime for Node JS.